peterheard01/logic-room/_posts/6-ways-cxos-lower-the-cost-of-software-development/2017-02-16-6-ways-cxos-lower-the-cost-of-software-development.md

 We have also discussed analytics and social media techniques to help us guide feature selection and have seen that refactoring and modernising code is an option, instead of rewriting entire systems.

-A new era awaits the future of development as companies look to consolidate legacy systems, improve customer relations and increase technical efficiency in order to become more efficient and digitally 'aware'!
+A new era awaits the future of development, as companies look towards better ways to consolidate legacy systems, improve feature selection and increase technical efficiency using analytics in order to reduce cost and become more Lean!

 I hope you enjoyed this article.